Black and white photo of a woman dancing, holding a pose in which she is balancing on one leg, one leg outstretched, and her arms up in a ballet style

 In 1917, Partridge traveled for months on a sketching trip, leaving Cunningham behind to care for their child.
 Cunningham, pregnant with twins, finally packed up her things and moved to be with Partridge and nearer to her parents.
 Her glass plate negatives were heavy, so she could not bring them with her and had to destroy many of them—another signal of how her work was secondary to his.

-A black and white photograph of an aloe plant
+Black and white photo of a tall aloe plant

 Yet she continued to pursue her career in photography, all while caring for her children and supporting her husband’s art business.
 However, the tension between work and marriage grew.
 In 1934, Cunningham was invited to New York by the editor of Vanity Fair to take photographs for the magazine.
 When she refused to postpone her trip to accommodate Partridge, he filed for divorce, ending their 19-year marriage.